 As a service for all researchers at Duke University and Duke University Medical Center, Duke’s Office of Research Support and Office of Research Administration provide this information on funding sources for research and other scholarly projects.

 PIVOT maintains a database of grants, fellowships, and other funding information from public and private, domestic and international sources.
 Though the name refers to holdings on science funding, this service also offers a wealth of information on social sciences, humanities & community outreach funding.
 This valuable tool can also help you make connections within Duke University with its database of Duke faculty and postdocs.
-Creating a PIVOT COS email alert is an invaluable tool for researchers investigating funding options.
+Creating a PIVOT email alert is an invaluable tool for researchers investigating funding options.
 Please note: You must use your Duke email address when creating your account.

 Pivot has created lots of short and easy to follow tutorials to help you set up custom funding search queries and use the site's many other helpful features.
 Links to Pivot tutorials are available here.